Opened 6 years ago

 model TestInitStart final parameter Real p(start = p_start, fixed = false); parameter Real p_start = -2; initial equation (p - 1)*p*(p+2) = 0; annotation(__OpenModelica_simulationFlags(lv=LOG_NLS_V)); end TestInitStart;

-The Newton solver log clearly shows that the iterations start at p = 0
+The Newton solver log clearly shows that the iterations start at p = 0, not at p = -2 as expected, leading the convergence to the wrong solution.

 This issue is preventing me to initialize in steady-state the big power plant model that I will present at the OpenModelica Workshop next week, so fixing this issue is currently top priority to show that OpenModelica can handle such real-life, complex models effectively.